CiscoDevNet/MLAnywhere/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/CiscoDevNet/MLAnywhere)

+## Important Notice

+This code is based on the Cisco Container Platform v6.0 and no further development will be done as our focus will now be on the Cisco Kubeflow Starter Pack https://developer.cisco.com/kubeflow/

 ## Kubeflow Resource Requirements

-In order to provide the best experience, MLAnywhere will provision three worker nodes to run the Kubeflow pods.
-Each worker node will use two vCPUS and 16GB memory.
+In order to provide the an acceptable experience, MLAnywhere will provision two nodes to run the Kubeflow pods.
+Each worker node will use two vCPUS and 16GB memory (though more worker nodes would be even better!).

 ## Compatibility

+Cisco Container Platform version 5.x - 6.00

 ## Installation